leandrob13/Electronic-Ruminations/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1/index.md

 Where the function `osc_w0f_for_note` returns the frequency value that corresponds to the pitch (note value) passed to the `OSC_CYCLE` function exposed in the `logue-sdk` API.
 Then w1 is divided by the undertones values taken from the editing params of the NTS-1, which are integer numbers greater than zero.
-I limited the max value possible subharmonics to the 7th undertone.
+I limited the max possible value of subharmonics to the 7th undertone.

 ### Features